 Kennedy et al. (2017) also acknowledge that there is a need for future research to investigate the reasons for these phenomena.

-It is also important to note that hydration influences cognition (Casals Vazquez et al, 2015).
-The review by Casals Vazquez et al. (2015) showed that overall dehydration impaired cognition of athletes.
+It is also important to note that hydration influences cognition, with a review by Casals Vazquez et al. (2015) showing that overall dehydration impairs the cognition of athletes.

 Although this finding was focused on athletes, it can serve as a reminder to nurses and clients to remain hydrated to optimise their cognitive performance.

-For nurses, in particular, this information may be important for promotion of client safety.
+For nurses, in particular, this information may be important for the promotion of client safety.
 Nursing as already described can be a stressful occupation.
-It is important for nurses to engage in self-care to provide better client care.
+It is important for nurses to engage in self-care in order to provide better client care.

-Interestingly, in a meta-analysis by Veronese et al (2016), improved cognition resulted from weight loss.
-Specifically, this improved cognitive effect related to better attention and memory (Veronese et al, 2016).
-Therefore, people that are overweight or obese could consider having further medical evaluations done by health professionals to check if intentional weight loss is a suitable goal for them.
+Interestingly, in a meta-analysis by Veronese et al. (2016), improved cognition resulted from weight loss.
+Specifically, this improved cognitive effect related to better attention and memory (Veronese et al. 2016).
+Therefore, people who are overweight or obese could consider having further medical evaluations done by health professionals to check if intentional weight loss is a suitable goal for them.
 This could potentially result in improved cognition, as per the study by Veronese et al (2016).

 Before finishing this article, you may want to engage in the following cognitive game:

-(A) Create a phrase utilising the letters of your name, e.g.:
+Create a phrase utilising the letters of your name, for example: